dWALIDb/RISC-V-CORE-WITH-VHDL/README.md

 Some times the operating frequency is 7 Mhz and it can shoot upto 165 Mhz this is confusing.
 Maybe in the next months i can explore more into it after synthesis and uploading the design, if the frequency still holds up then synthesiser is trying to optimize away some logic.
 **UPDATE** it worked fine with internal 50Mhz clock so thats weird

+# LATEST UPDATES
+I have added some RAM and UART through memory mapping, enabling serial communication with CPU, this makes it much more versatile, along with some bug fixing for instructions that were understood wrong by me, or just a wrong implementation.